-Discipline is most effective when it deals directly with the problem at the time and place it occurs, and in a way that students view as fair and impartial.
+Discipline is most effective when it is timely and directly addresses the issue in a way that students view as fair and impartial.
+All discipline is to be appropriate to the situation and in accordance with law, regulations, and BOCES policies.
 BOCES personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on the student's ability to grow in self-discipline.

-Disciplinary action, when necessary, will be firm, fair and consistent so as to be the most effective in changing student behavior.
-As a general rule, discipline will be progressive.
+Disciplinary action, when necessary, will be progressive, firm, fair, consistent and proportional to the student's behavior.